 An MHA degree, short for Masters in Healthcare Administration, is a professional graduate degree designed to help students acquire core business and managerial skills as they apply to healthcare settings.
 MHA programs often address best practices for how to develop, plan and manage healthcare facilities, operations and services.

-Types of Masters Degree in Healthcare Administration Programs
+Types of Masters in Healthcare Administration Programs in Rhode Island

 The MHA degree is one of several available Healthcare Administration Programs.
 Those who are interested in management and administration may pursue options such as the ones below.

 - (MHA) Masters in Health Administration Program